-(4) A transfer of property other than real property shall be deemed to have been made or suffered at the time when it became so far perfected that no subsequent lien upon such property obtainable by legal or equitable proceedings on a simple contract could become superior to the rights of the transferee.
-A transfer of real property shall be deemed to have been made or suffered when it became so far perfected that no subsequent bona fide purchase from the debtor could create rights in such property superior to the rights of the transferee.
-If any transfer of real property is not so perfected against a bona fide purchase, or if any transfer of other property is not so perfected against such liens by legal or equitable proceedings prior to the filing of a petition initiating a proceeding in insolvency, it shall be deemed to have been made immediately before the filing of the petition.
+- a.
+The sale or other disposal of or parting with property, an interest in property or the possession of property. - b.
+The fixing of a lien upon property or upon an interest in property. - 2.
+The retention of a security title to property delivered to a debtor shall be considered a transfer permitted by the debtor. - (2) If the debtor has given a preference within 4 months before the filing of a petition, or an assignment, after the filing of the petition and before the appointment of a receiver, or after the filing of an assignment and before the qualification of the assignee, and the recipient has reasonable cause to believe that the enforcement of the judgment or transfer would effect a preference, the judgment shall be voidable by the receiver or assignee, and the receiver or assignee may recover the property or its value from the recipient. - (4) A transfer of property other than real property shall be considered to have been made or permitted at the time when it became so far perfected that no subsequent lien upon the property obtainable by legal or equitable proceedings on a simple contract could become superior to the rights of the transferee.
+A transfer of real property shall be considered to have been made or permitted when it became so far perfected that no subsequent bona fide purchase from the debtor could create rights in the property superior to the rights of the transferee.
+If any transfer of real property is not so perfected against a bona fide purchase, or if any transfer of other property is not so perfected against such liens by legal or equitable proceedings prior to the filing of a petition initiating a proceeding in insolvency, it shall be considered to have been made immediately before the filing of the petition.

 - 128.08 Receiver; custodian.
 (1) The court within the proper county may sequestrate the property of a debtor and appoint a receiver therefor: - (a) When an execution against a judgment debtor is returned unsatisfied in whole or in part. - (b) When a corporation has been dissolved or is insolvent or is in imminent danger of insolvency or has forfeited its corporate rights. - (2) Upon application duly made, the court shall appoint as receiver the person nominated by the petitioning creditor or creditors, subject to s.
-128 10
+128.10.

 Where defendant was notified of the proceeding to appoint a receiver and participated in the proceedings, he cannot after the lapse of one year object to irregularities.
 Home Bank v.
-Becker, 48 W (2d) 1, 179 NW (2d) 855
+Becker, 48 Wis.
+2d 1, 179 N.W.2d 855.

 Due process procedures required for determination of receivership are not required for selection of receiver.
 Anchor Coatings, Inc. v.
 De Gelleke Co.
-71 W (2d) 333, 237 NW (2d) 725.
+71 Wis.
+2d 333, 237 N.W.2d 725.

 Power recognized by (1) is inherent power of courts.
 Northridge Bank v.
-Community Eye Care Center, 91 W (2d) 298, 282 NW (2d) 632 (Ct.
+Community Eye Care Center, 91 Wis.
+2d 298, 282 N.W.2d 632 (Ct.
 App.
 1979).